Unions, intersections and a one-shot quantum joint typicality lemma: Introduction

 that arises if one were to attempt to prove Property~\arabic{type2errorx}.
 It is true that $\Tr [\Pi^Y (\rho^{YZ} \otimes \rho^X)] = 2^{-I(X:YZ)}$, but it is also possible that

 This makes it impossible to show the achievability of the desired rate region (Equation~\ref{eq:MACregion}) with this definition of $\Pi$.
-In fact, one of the main technical contributions of this paper is a robust novel notion of {\em intersection} of non-commuting POVM elements achieving the maximums in the definitions of the appropriate hypothesis testing mutual information quantities.
+In fact, one of the main technical contributions of this paper is a robust novel notion of {\em intersection} of non-commuting POVM elements achieving the maxima in the definitions of the appropriate hypothesis testing mutual information quantities.

 As a first step towards defining a robust notion of intersection of non-commuting POVM elements, we address the complementary problem of defining a robust notion of union of non-commuting POVM elements.
 The `intersection' POVM element can then be defined to be simply the complement of the `union' of the complements.
 Note that the complement of a POVM element $\Pi$ in a Hilbert space $\cH$ is defined to be $\one_{\cH} - \Pi$.
-Suppose that the POVM elements were projectors, which can be ensured without loss of generality by embedding the states into a larger Hilbert space $\cH \otimes \C^2$.
+The POVM elements are projectors without loss of generality.
 One can then naively define the `union' of a family of projectors to be the projector onto the span of the supports (the union of supports is not a vector space in general).
-However, this does not give us anything new as the span can indeed be the entire space and so Property~\arabic{type1error} can fail spectacularly, that is, the lower bound in Property~\arabic{type1error} can be as low as zero!
+However, this does not give us anything new as the span can indeed be the entire space and so Property~\arabic{type1error} can be totally useless, that is, the lower bound in Property~\arabic{type1error} can be as low as zero!
 The problem with the span idea is captured by the following example.
-Consider the two dimensional Hilbert space $\C^2$.
-Let $W_1$ be the one dimensional space spanned by $\ket{0}$ and $W_2$ the one dimensional space spanned by $\sqrt{1-\epsilon}\ket{0} + \sqrt{\epsilon}\ket{1}$.
+Consider the two-dimensional Hilbert space $\C^2$.
+Let $W_1$ be the one-dimensional space spanned by $\ket{0}$ and $W_2$ the one-dimensional space spanned by $\sqrt{1-\epsilon}\ket{0} + \sqrt{\epsilon}\ket{1}$.
 Consider the quantum state $\rho := \ketbra{1}$.
 Now the probability of $\rho$ being accepted by $W_1$, $W_2$ is $0$ and $\epsilon$ respectively.
 However, the probability of $\rho$ being accepted by the span of $W_1$ and $W_2$ is one.

-Notice however that the above pathological phenomenon with the span occurs only because the subspaces $W_1$ and $W_2$ have `small angles' between them.
-We overcome this problem by `tilting' $W_1$, $W_2$ in orthogonal directions to form new spaces $W'_1$, $W'_2$ (see Figure~\ref{fig:SpanTilting}).